 This is one of the very first tutorials I put together!
-We posted it back when this blog was started before we had many followers.
-My totes continue to be something I use often so here’s the tutorial one more time for anyone who missed it the first time around.
+We posted it back when just launched Craftbuds and before we had many followers.
+My totes continue to be something I often use so here’s the tutorial for making a homemade tode bag.

 You can scale the size up or down for whatever purpose you have in mind.
 I make two sizes generally.
-One is a small tote the same size as one of the paper Bath and Body Works bags you get at their stores.
-It’s great for a few toys, extra shoes, or even wrapping up a gift.
-The larger size is great for grocerices, farmer’s markets, extra toddler clothes/toys when going out for the day, as a beach bag, for a change of clothes for the gym or whatever else you can think of.
+One is a small tote that’s great for a few toys, extra shoes, or even wrapping up a gift.
+The larger size is great for groceries, farmer’s markets, extra toddler clothes/toys when going out for the day, or as a beach bag for instance.
 It’s about the same size as a paper grocery bag.

-1. Small size: Cut 15″ squares from both your outer and liner fabrics with the center fold of the fabric at the bottom of the square.
-(If you do it this way, you’ll be cutting through two layers of fabric and if you were to open it up, you would have a rectangle of 15″ x 30″.)
-At each of the bottom corners cut a rectangle 2 1/2″ tall by 3″ wide.
-If the fabric you’re using doesn’t allow you to have the center fold at the bottom you’ll cut two rectangles from both fabrics 15″ wide by 15 1/2″ tall, and your corners will be 3″ square.
+Small size: Cut 15″ squares from both your outer and lining fabric with the centerfold of the fabric at the bottom of the square.
+(If you do it this way, you’ll be cutting through two layers of fabric, and if you were to open it up, you would have a rectangle of 15″ x 30″.)
+At each of the bottom corners, cut a rectangle 2 1/2″ tall by 3″ wide.
+If the fabric you’re using doesn’t allow you to have the centerfold at the bottom, you’ll cut two rectangles from both fabrics 15″ wide by 15 1/2″ tall, and your corners will be 3″ square.

-2. For the outer fabric, put right sides together then stitch up the sides.
-Repeat with the liner fabric.
+Put the right sides together for the outer fabric, then stitch up the sides.
+Repeat with the lining fabric.

-3. If you have a raw edge rather than a fold at the bottom, stitch that together.
+Stitch that together if you have a raw edge rather than a fold at the bottom.

-9. Now stitch around the top.
-Leave a 1/8″ seam allowance at the top and then sew a second seam 3/4″ down from the top.
+Now stitch around the top.
+Leave a 1/8″ seam allowance at the top and sew a second seam 3/4″ down from the top.
 Then go back and put an X over each strap.
-Or if you don’t want to have to go back and do the Xs later, see the diagram below for the exact steps I followed.
+Or, if you don’t want to go back and do the Xs later, see the diagram below for the exact steps I followed.

-Optional: If you want your tote to have a boxy shape, pin the 4 sides going straight up from each corner then stitch 1/8″ in from the edge like you did in step 7 around the bottom.
+Optional: If you want your tote to have a boxy shape, pin the 4 sides going straight up from each corner, then stitch 1/8″ in from the edge as you did in step 7 around the bottom.

 And now you’re all done!
-You should probably go shopping to test out your new bag.
+You should probably go shopping to test out your new bag now!